wntrblm/queue.winterbloom.com/docs/index.md

 Pre-orders are placed in a separate queue.
 Once we're ready to start shipping, these orders will move to the shipping queue.

-!!! note "When will my order ship?"
-    Hydrogen and Helium pre-orders are still expected to ship in February.
-We had a delay with the remainder of our front panels and we're awaiting their arrival.
-Once those get here we'll be able to ship all of those pre-orders quickly, since that's the last step in assembly for us.

 {%
    include-markdown "preorder-queue.md"